decentralizedintelligencenetwork/.github/profile/README.md

 # Welcome to Doctelligence 🚀

 *Doctelligence* is an organization built on the foundation of **[DIN: Decentralized Intelligence Network](https://arxiv.org/abs/2407.02461)**.

-Decentralized Intelligence Network (DIN), at the core of Doctelligence, is a fully peer-to-peer blockchain network protocol that enables AI training on decentralized data at scale.
+At the core of Doctelligence is the **Decentralized Intelligence Network (DIN)**, a fully peer-to-peer blockchain network protocol that enables AI training on decentralized data at scale.
+DIN integrates blockchain, federated learning, privacy-preserving technologies, decentralized identities, and solutions like IPFS into a secure ecosystem that ensures data ownership and drives the future of AI.

 ## What We Do at *Doctelligence*:

-At Doctelligence, we combine blockchain, federated learning, privacy-preserving, and decentralized technologies to propel AI development on decentralized data stores.
-The Decentralized Intelligence Network (DIN) integrates these technologies—along with decentralized identities and solutions like IPFS—into a cohesive, secure ecosystem that ensures data ownership and drives the future of AI.

-DIN empowers data owners—including individuals, SMEs, enterprises, and users of decentralized data storage solutions—to retain ownership of their data, monetize it, and unlock its economic potential.
+At Doctelligence, we combine blockchain, federated learning, privacy-preserving, and decentralized technologies to advance AI development on decentralized data stores.
+We empower AI developers by providing them with secure, decentralized access to diverse datasets, enabling innovation and model training at scale.
+Simultaneously, we empower data owners—including individuals, SMEs, enterprises, and users of decentralized data storage solutions—by allowing them to retain ownership of their data, monetize it, and unlock its economic potential.
 By improving access to decentralized data, DIN overcomes siloed systems, drives AI innovation, and ensures compliance with global data regulations.

 ### Key Features: